intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 The supported matrix shapes may depend on data type, matrix use, and target hardware.

 An argument to any instruction that has coopmatrix type **must** be dynamically uniform.

-Having i1 as component type of a coopmatrix is forbidden.

 Instructions
 ============